 c) Are reasonably foreseeable as a result of an activity carried on by the student organization or affiliated university group.

-6.1.2 Students residing in properties owned by organizations or groups affiliated with the university will be held responsible for their behavior , behavior of their guests and controlling access to their premises.
+Students residing in properties owned by organizations or groups affiliated with the university will be held responsible for their conduct, conduct of their guests and controlling access to their premises.

-6.2 Student Organizations and Affiliated University Group Compliance with University Policy
+4.2 Student Organizations and Affiliated University Group Compliance with University Policy

 Student organizations and affiliated university groups must be in compliance with university policies, procedures and regulations.
-Prohibited behaviors include, but are not limited to, misappropriation of funds, misuse of property, improper registration or misrepresentation of an organization or group, or abuse of student election regulations.
+Prohibited conduct includes, but is not limited to, misappropriation of funds, misuse of property, improper registration or misrepresentation of an organization or group, or abuse of student election regulations.

-6.3 Conflict Resolution and Enforcement Procedures for Conflicts by Student Organizations and Affiliated University Groups
+4.3 Conduct Resolution and Enforcement Procedures

-For information concerning the conflict resolution procedure(s) to be utilized, refer to Section 15, Code of Student Behavior Complaint Resolution Procedures.
+For information concerning the code resolution procedure(s) to be utilized, refer to Part V, Procedures and Part VI, Conduct Board Procedures.

-6.3.1 When a student organization or an affiliated university group is charged with inappropriate behavior , the presiding officer or individuals affiliated with the group shall be required to participate as representatives of the group in proceedings conducted under this code.
+When a student organization or an affiliated university group is charged with prohibited conduct, the presiding officer or individuals affiliated with the group shall be required to participate as representatives of the group in proceedings conducted under this code.

-6.3.2 In some cases, organizational officers or members also may be charged with individual violations related to the original incident involving the organization, in separate proceedings.
+In some cases, organizational officers or members also may be charged with individual violations related to the original incident involving the organization, in separate proceedings.

-6.3.3 Because behavioral records of student organizations are not protected by the Family Educational Rights and Privacy Act (FERPA), complainants are entitled to learn the results of behavioral actions taken against student organizations as long as those disclosures do not compromise the privacy of any individual student’s education record.
+Because Conduct records of student organizations are not protected by the Family Educational Rights and Privacy Act (FERPA), any individual is entitled to learn the results of conduct actions taken against student organizations as long as those disclosures do not compromise the privacy of any individual student’s education record.
 In such situations, federally protected individual names will be removed.

-7. Student Organizations/Fraternities and Sororities/Activities

-Recognition requirements and procedures (for guidance, consult with staff in the Memorial Union Student Activities Office):
+4.4 Recognition

-7.1 Membership
+4.5 Membership

-7.1.1 Membership in Student Organizations with NDSU Recognition

 Membership must be limited to current students, faculty and staff of NDSU.
 Students who transfer to another Tri-College institution who want to retain membership in an NDSU registered student organization may be eligible for on-going membership, contingent upon approval from the dean of student life.

-7.1.2 Membership in Student Organizations with Tri-College/Dual-College Recognition

-Organizations that want to recruit and maintain membership of students from other Tri-College institutions must obtain Tri-College or Dual-College recognition.
-Membership in Tri-College organizations is open to full-time or part-time currently enrolled NDSU and Minnesota State University Moorhead (MSUM) students, full-time Concordia College students, and faculty/staff from Concordia College, MSUM or NDSU.
-Membership in Dual-College organizations must be consistent with membership guidelines at the respective institutions (see Tri-College/ Dual-College Organization Recognition Guidelines and Procedures. www.ndsu.edu/memorial_union/thundarbolts/).

-7.1.3 Membership in Social Fraternities and Sororities

-Social fraternities and sororities are chartered with a single institution and therefore are ineligible for Tri-College/Dual-College recognition; membership is limited to students enrolled at NDSU.

-7.2 Officers

-Students holding elected or appointed leadership positions in recognized student organizations must meet the academic and conduct eligibility standards identified in Eligibility/Participation in Co-Curricular Activities Policy.
+In the case of dual college or tri college recognized student organizations, membership criteria as defined in the CSO guidelines must be met.

-7.3 Recognition
+4.4 Recognition

 Recognition of student organizations is granted by the Student Government Executive Commission of the Congress of Student Organizations and registered in the Student Activities Office in the Memorial Union.
-Although student organizations are independent organizations from NDSU, they are expected to uphold and comply with university policies, the Code of Student Behavior , and local, state and federal laws.
+Although student organizations are independent organizations from NDSU, they are expected to uphold and comply with university policies, the Code of Student Conduct , and local, state and federal laws.